Benefits for Children

 Why is this Program needed for Children?

-Childhood Obesity and Child Well Being
+Childhood Obesity and Child Well Being9

 Childhood obesity has immediate and long-term impacts on physical, social, and emotional health.
 For example:

-physical health, such as asthma, sleep apnea, bone and joint problems, type 2 diabetes, and risk factors for
+- Obese children are at higher risk for having other chronic health conditions and diseases that impact physical health, such as asthma, sleep apnea, bone and joint problems, type 2 diabetes, and risk factors for heart disease.

-• Additional health problems that are associated with childhood obesity include certain types of cancers, sleep apnea, fatty liver disease, and mental health problems such as anxiety and depression.
-There are also academic consequences of childhood obesity; evidence shows that children who eat poorly and are inactive tend to have weaker academic performance and lower scores on standardized achievement tests (Action for Healthy Kids).
+There are also academic consequences of Childhood obesity: evidence shows that children who eat poorly and are inactive tend to have weaker academic performance and lower scores on standardized achievement tests (Action for Healthy Kids).13

 Goals of the Clap4Health!℠ Fundraiser

-• Build upon students’ understanding of how to take care of their bodies through awareness and wellness education programs.
+- Build upon students’ understanding of how to take care of their bodies through awareness and wellness education programs.

-• Promote the value of living healthy lives while grooving and having a blast!
+- Promote the value of living healthy lives while grooving and having a blast!

-• Reinforce the essentials of happiness throughout life.
+- Reinforce the essentials of happiness throughout life.

-• Raise funds to “Build A Healthier Future” for our children and our world.
+- Raise funds to “Build A Healthier Future” for our children and our world.

-• 20% of all funds raised will go directly to the school/campus to provide and enhance physical fitness, nutritional education, and foster healthy habits on campus and at home.
-The remaining 80% will provide the Hip Hop Healthy Heart Program for Children™ at your school/campus for as many teachers as possible with the funds raised.
+- 50% of all funds raised will go directly to the school/campus to provide and enhance physical fitness, nutritional education, and foster healthy habits on campus and at home.
+The remaining 50% will support the Hip-Hop Healthy Heart Program for Children at your school/campus for as many teachers as possible, with the funds raised.

 What is my role as the Campus Organizer for Clap4Health!℠ ?

-• Involve teachers, parents, student organizations, and the community in this program.
+- Involve teachers, parents, student organizations, and the community in this program.

-• Explain how students will be rewarded for participating.
+- Explain how students will be rewarded for participating.

 Childhood Obesity:

-• Today one in three American kids and teens are overweight or obese
+- Today one in three American kids and teens are overweight or obese

-• 76% of men and 68% of women between ages 55 and 64 are obese
+- 76% of men and 68% of women between ages 55 and 64 are obese

-• Childhood Obesity could reduce life expectancy by 5 years
+- Childhood Obesity could reduce life expectancy by 5 years

 http://ahealthieramerica.org/resources/facts/